Proportionality for Constrained Public Decisions: Introduction

-Given the collective nature of the problem, one of the natural desiderata is that the outcome represents a \emph{fair} compromise for the participating voters.
-Among the numerous possible interpretations of fairness is the one captured by the notion of \emph{proportional representation}.
-Proportionality features prominently in many collective choice settings such as that of \emph{apportionment} \citep{Balinski2005-xu} and the aforementioned committee elections \citep{LacknerS23mwv} while being introduced to richer social-choice models such as that of \emph{participatory budgeting (PB)} \citep{reyM2023PBsurvey}.
-Indeed, even when zooming in on the public decisions task, the goal of producing collective outcomes that proportionally reflect the opinions of the voter population has been drawing increasing attention in recent years \citep{freemanEtAlIJCAI2020variable,masarikPS2023groupFairness,skowronGoreckiAAAI2022public}.
-However, a component that has so far not received much attention in this growing literature on proportionality is the presence of \emph{constraints} that restrict the possible outcomes that can be returned.
-In this paper, we focus on answering the question of what one may do when outcomes that would satisfy classical proportionality axioms---and thus be considered fair outcomes---are no longer feasible due to the presence of constraints.
+If we now turn to our point \emph{(i)} above, among the numerous interpretations of \emph{fairness} that have been put forward to make sure that the outcome appropriately reflect the diverse views of the participants, we will focus on the notion of \emph{proportional representation}.
+Proportionality features prominently in many collective choice settings such as that of \emph{apportionment} \citep{Balinski2005-xu} and the aforementioned committee elections \citep{LacknerS23mwv}.
+Indeed, even when zooming in on the problem of \emph{public decisions} \citep{skowronGoreckiAAAI2022public}, the goal of producing collective outcomes that proportionally reflect the opinions of the voter population has been drawing increasing attention in recent years \citep{freemanEtAlIJCAI2020variable,MasarikP024generalProp}.
+However, a component that has so far not received much attention in this growing literature on proportionality is the presence of \emph{constraints} that restrict the possible outcomes that can be returned, i.e., the combination of our points \emph{(i)} and \emph{(ii)} above.
+In this paper, we thus focus on answering the question of what one may do when outcomes that would satisfy classical proportionality axioms---and thus be considered fair---are no longer feasible due to the presence of constraints.

-When examining real-world examples of the public-decision model, there are many scenarios where enriching the model with constraints fits naturally: in the case of participatory budgeting, the implementation of one project may be conditional on the acceptance (or rejection) of another; diversity constraints applied to the committee election problem that determine the number of individuals with certain characteristics that may be accepted/rejected; or when selecting the features of some product, only certain feature combinations represent affordable options.

-In tackling our task, we build on existing notions of proportionality that have been posed for less rich models and tailor them for the challenges that comes with the existence of constraints.
-Naturally, this leads us to also consider constrained versions of collective decision rules proposed in the literature and to investigate the extent to which they meet the requirements of our novel constraint-aware notions of proportionality.